Democratic Union Party (Syria): Turkey

 While the Turkish state now vehemently opposes the PYD, this wasn't always the case.
 During the early years of the Syrian civil war, Turkish government ministers met PYD leader Salih Muslim several times.
 Muslim held talks with Turkish officials in July 2013 in regards to its movement for autonomy within Syria.
 According to some officials, Turkey's demands included that the PYD not seek an autonomous region through violence, not harm Turkish border security, and be firmly opposed to the Syrian government.

-The Turkish government's relationship with the Kurds deteriorated during the Siege of Kobanî, when it was accused of facilitating the advance of the Islamic State, leading to the 2014 Kobanî protests.
+The Turkish government's relationship with the Kurds deteriorated during the Siege of Kobanî, when Turkey was accused of facilitating the advance of the Islamic State, leading to the 2014 Kobanî protests.
 The Kurdish-Turkish peace process broke down soon after, leading to a resumption of the Kurdish-Turkish conflict, this time with a Syrian dimension.

 After Turkey changed its view towards the PYD, it characterised it as being the Syrian branch of the PKK.
 Turkish president Recep Tayyip Erdoğan said that he would not allow the creation of an autonomous area in Syrian Kurdistan.

 Since this time, the Turkish government has refused to countenance any PYD presence at the various Syrian peace talks.
 In August 2016, Erdogan said that "extermination of the PYD" is a policy aim of the government of Turkey.
 On 20 January 2018, Turkey began Operation Olive Branch against the PYD-governed Afrin Canton in the Autonomous Administration of North and East Syria.

 Finland and Sweden’s alleged support for the PYD, is one of the points which caused Turkey to oppose Finland and Sweden’s NATO accession bid.

+PYD was included in the declaration in the trilateral memorandum signed by Turkey, Finland and Sweden during the NATO summit in Madrid on 28 June 2022, but did not define it as a terrorist organization.